bsstahl/CognitiveInheritance/Pages/Speaking-Engagements.md

 ### Past engagements

+* **Techorama Netherlands** - 10/7/2024 - 10/9/2024 - "Amazing Algorithms for Solving Problems in Software" and "The Future of Information Retrieval: A Deep-Dive into RAG"
 * **Beer City Code 2024** - 8/3/2024 - "GPT Embeddings: Not Magic, Just Math" and "Amazing Algorithms for Solving Problems in Software"
 * **THATConference Wisconsin** - 7/31/2024 - "GPT Under the Covers"
 * **Cincy Deliver 2024** - 7/26/2024 - "Success with Microservices: The Critical 'Cs'"